-The salaries of the employees of the Group are determined by their experience, competitiveness, skills and job qualifications.
-We will provide quarterly bonuses, annual bonus, stock options and share incentive plans to employees according to their business performance.
+We protect by laws every employee's right to take leave.
 In addition to national holidays, we also provide employees with paid annual leave, personal leave, sick leave, marriage leave, maternity leave, prenatal check-up leave, breastfeeding leave, paternity leave, funeral leave, etc., to balance their work and life.

-5. FOCUS ON ENVIRONMENTAL PROTECTION
+5. ASSIST FOR GREEN DEVELOPMENT

-The Group is well aware that the long-term development of enterprises is closely related to environmental sustainability.
-We strictly abide by the Environmental Protection Law of the People's Republic of China, the Energy Conservation Law of the People's Republic of China and other relevant laws and regulations, and have formulated the Corporate Environmental Protection Policy.
-We improve the environmental management systems and measures, and strive to provide sustainable development services.
-Our daily business operations do not involve production, and the main emissions come from the consumption of electricity, water resources and office supplies generated by daily operations, which has little impact on the environment.
-We have been committed to beautifying the environment, and have made positive contributions in enhancing the environmental awareness of the employees of the Group, promoting employees' participation in environmental protection, urging others' environmental behaviors, and promoting environmental protection in buildings.
+The Group considers environment protection as one of the material steps to achieve our sustainable development.
+We strictly abide by the Environmental Protection Law of the People's Republic of China, the Energy Conservation Law of the People's Republic of China and other relevant laws and regulations, and have formulated the Corporate Environmental Protection Policy, to minimise the impact of our daily operations on environment.

+As a technology company, our main emissions come from the consumption of electricity, water resources and office supplies generated by daily operations.
+Besides, taking environment protection as our own mission, we have made positive efforts to enhance the environmental awareness of our employees and promote their participation in environmental protection.

+The Group is committed to maintaining or gradually reducing power consumption, water consumption and waste generation under similar operating levels.
+The Group's electricity and energy consumption is still on the rise and there is still a need to collect data for analysis in order to set reasonable GHG emission target.

-In the previous year, we set an environmental goal to maintain or gradually reduce power consumption, water consumption and waste generation under similar operating levels.
-However, due to the employment of new employees in this Year, the number of employees increased, resulting in a slightly reasonable increase in power consumption, water consumption and waste production.
-In the future, we will continue to strictly monitor the consumption of energy and water, reduce the amount of waste, and try our best to reduce the impact on the environment while increasing our businesses.
+However, water, electricity consumption and waste generation increased in 2023 as compared to 2022 as the Company was no longer affected by the lock-down policies related to the COVID-19 pandemic and resumed normalised office operation by reducing home office hours.
+In the future, we will continue to strictly monitor the consumption of energy and water, reduce generation of waste, and try our best to reduce the impact on the environment while expanding our businesses.